rocky-linux/documentation/docs/guides/package_management/dnf_package_manager.md

 ## Conclusion

-Rocky linux uses DNF, the next generation replacement for YUM.
+Rocky linux uses DNF, the next-generation replacement for YUM.
 Shown on this page were examples of basic DNF usage.
 For more information, refer to the [official documentation for DNF](https://dnf.readthedocs.io/en/latest/index.html)